spacecloud-io/space-cloud/docs/manual/database/transactions.md

 The crud module supports atomic CRUD operations.
 In a set of atomic operations, either all of the operations succeed, or none of them are applied.
 There are two types of atomic operations in the crud module of Space Cloud:

-- Transactions (coming soon): A set of read, insert, update and delete operations on one or more documents.
+- Transactions (coming soon): A set of read, insert, update and delete operations on snapshot of a database.
 - Batched Mutations: A set of inserts, updates and deletes on one or more documents.

 ## Batched mutations